VirgilSecurity/virgil-sdk-x/Docs/quickstart.md

 //...
 ```

 ## Step 3.
+Send a Message
+After completion of the Step 2 there is encryptedMessage NSData object which contains encrypted data of initial secret message.
+This data can only be decrypted using private key of recipient's key pair.
+Also there is the signature NSData object which contains digital signature of sender composed using sender's private key and it can be easily verified only using sender's public key which is available on Virgil Keys Service.
+These two objects (encryptedMessage, signature) can now be sent to recipient using any desirable way (e.g. email, using third-party communication API, etc.).

+## Step 4.
+Receive a Message
+It is assumed that the application received a message composed in a way described in steps 1-3.
+So, here the application should have 2 pieces of data (or 2 NSData objects, to be exact): encryptedMessage and signature.
+The encryptedMessage should contain secret message encrypted by sender using recipient's public key, so it can be decrypted only with recipient's private key.
+Before actual decryption happens it might be a good idea to verify the signature data.
+The signature NSData object should contain sender's digital signature composed using sender's private key, so it can be verified only using sender's public key.
+This public key can be easily get from the Virgil Keys Service.

+## Step 5.
 Get Sender's Card
-In order to decrypt the received data the app on recipient’s side needs to get sender’s Virgil Card from the Public Keys Service.
+In order to verify the received signature the app on recipient’s side needs to get sender’s Virgil Card from the Public Keys Service.

 ###### Objective-C
 ```objective-c